Adventure Island

 The game’s success establishes the Adventure Island line, which soon expands into sequels and develops away from Wonder Boy’s later action-RPG direction.

-Reissues on Game Boy Advance and later Virtual Console services keep the game visible as part of Hudson and Konami’s shared retro legacy.
+Reissues on later platforms keep the game visible as part of Hudson and Konami’s shared retro legacy.

 It remains a key reference when discussing Wonder Boy-adjacent history, Hudson mascot culture, and the harsher side of early home platform design.